wp-plugins/groups/readme.txt

 == Changelog ==

+= 1.3.14 =
+* Added the option to quick-create group and capability within the access restriction meta-box.

 = 1.3.13 =
 * Fixed duplicate postmeta creaed when saving access restriction capabilities for a post.
 * [groups_can] and [groups_can_not] now accept multiple capabilities separated by comma.